Disagreement-based Active Learning in Online Settings: The Online Active Learning Algorithm

-The initial version space $\mathcal H_0$ is set to the entire hypothesis space $\mathcal H$, and the initial region of disagreement $\mathcal D_0$ is the instance space $\mathcal X$.
-At the end of epoch $k$, these two sets are updated using set of the $M$ queried examples in this epoch $\mathcal Z_k$.
+The initial version space is set to the entire hypothesis space $\mathcal H$, and the initial RoD is the instance space $\mathcal X$.
+At the end of each epoch, these two sets are updated using the $M$ labels obtained in this epoch, and the algorithm iterates into the next epoch.